New progress in the inverse problem in the calculus of variations: Acknowledgements

 \section{Acknowledgements}

 Thoan Do gratefully acknowledges receipt of a Vietnamese government MOET-VIED scholarship and scholarship support from La Trobe University, and the hospitality of the Australian Mathematical Sciences Institute.
 Both authors thank Willy Sarlet for useful discussions and his continuing interest.
+We thanks two anonymous referees for their helpful suggestions.